koumoul-dev/vuetify-jsonschema-form/doc-next/src/pages/behavior/validation.md

 <VjsfDemo demo="demo-validation/validate-on-blur" />
 <VjsfDemo demo="demo-validation/validate-on-submit" />

-This embedded widget has no submit button, so with `validateOn: "submit"` its errors stay hidden here — open it in the playground to trigger them.
+With `validateOn: "submit"` the errors stay hidden until the form is explicitly validated — use the Validate button that appears at the bottom of that demo to trigger them.

 ## Initial validation